FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Method

-\paragraph{Learning the Scoring Function.} We construct learnable embeddings that capture both the \textbf{structural} (previous interaction ) context and the \textbf{temporal} (time-based) context (\textbf{D1}).
-Concretely, for a neighbor $u \in \mathcal{H}_{v_i, t}$ , we define the spatial and temporal embeddings as follows:

-where $\phi_1(\cdot)$ and $\phi_2(\cdot)$ are Time2Vec~\citep{kazemi2019time2vec} representations, $t_u$ is the time $u$ and $v_i$ interacted, $r_u$ is the rank (position) of $u$ when sorting $\mathcal{H}_{v_i, t}$ in an increasing order by time of interaction, and $\gM$ are the learnable features of the nodes. $\|$ represents column-wise concatenation of the embedding vectors.
+\paragraph{Learning the scoring function.} We first construct an informative representation for each historical neighbor that captures both \textbf{structural} (interaction context) and \textbf{temporal} (time-dependent) information (\textbf{D1}).
+For a neighbor $u \in \mathcal{H}_{v_i,t}$, let $t_u$ denote the time at which $u$ and $v_i$ interacted, and let $r_u$ denote the rank of $u$ when sorting $\mathcal{H}_{v_i,t}$ in decreasing order of interaction time.
+We define: